iovation/rpmcpan/README.md

 * `requires`: A list of non-CPAN-derived RPMs required for the resulting RPM to be used.
 Normally needed only for third-party RPMS, such as `libxml2` or `httpd`.
+* `exclude_requires`: A list of CPAN modules to exclude from the list of runtime prereqs returned by the MetaCPAN API.
+Useful for excluding incompatible or circular dependencies.
 * `build_requires`: A list of non-CPAN-derived RPMs required to build the RPM.
   Normally needed only for third-party RPMS, such as `httpd-devel` or `postgresql`.
+* `exclude_build_requires`: A list of CPAN modules to exclude from the list of non-runtime prereqs returned by the MetaCPAN API.
+Useful for excluding incompatible or circular dependencies.
 * `envrionment`: An object defining environment variables required to build the RPM.
 Keys should be environment variable names, and values their values.